Parliament call for changes to benefit system

 - the Department for Work & Pensions (DWP) should improve the payment process to reduce rent arrears;

 - DWP should work more closely with private landlords;

 - DWP should review the Local Housing Allowance rates with a view to increasing them as required to support those in housing need access more of the private rental market;

 - the default should be payment directly to a landlord, with the option for a tenant to opt out;

-- Scottish Choices, allowing the tenant to opt for payment direct to the landlord, should be paid from the start of a claim rather than from month two.
+- Scottish Choices, allowing the tenant to opt for payment directly to the landlord, should be paid from the start of a claim rather than from month two.

-SAL fully supports the recommendations made by the committee, in particular the call for direct payment of the housing element of any benefit to the landlord, which we have long campaigned for to give landlords more confidence to let to tenants in receipt of benefit.
+SAL fully supports the recommendations made by the committee, in particular the call for direct payment of the housing element of any benefit to the landlord, which we have long campaigned for to give landlords more confidence in letting to tenants in receipt of benefit.
 We encourage the DWP and Scottish Government to work together to bring about the suggested changes.